 Speaking of soft shooting, the Mantis X10 Elite helped to explain why the HoneyBadger was so easy to shoot quickly.
 The Mantis X10 Elite has a mode that analyzes the recoil of your pistol.
 Of the things that can change the recoil impulse of a gun, ammunition seems to be a pretty obvious one.

 When it comes to the accuracy of defensive handgun ammunition, I’m pretty confident that virtually all ammo is more accurate than I am.
-As a result, I don’t hang a lot of weight on accuracy testing and performance.
+As a result, I don’t hang a lot of weight on accuracy testing in this HoneyBadger ammo review.
 I do, however, think it is important to verify that ammo is accurate enough to fit the bill.

-I took a few minutes to see how the Black Hills HoneyBadger grouped out of the Springfield Armory Hellcat.
-I was pleased as I was easily able to make headshots at 15 yards.
+I took a few minutes to see how the Black Hills HoneyBadger 9mm ammo grouped out of the Springfield Armory Hellcat.
+I was pleased as I was easily able to make headshots at 15 yards with these fluted bullets.
 A slight adjustment of my aiming point would have yielded easy 100% hits on target.

 I fired five rounds and all hovered right around the 1,200 feet per second range.
 The lowest velocity was 1,191 fps, and the fastest came in at 1,208 for a spread of only 17 fps.
 The 124-gr. comparison load had a spread of 30 fps.
 Black Hills clearly knows how to achieve consistent results.